Great news, your latest pitch was a huge success, and you’ve landed a new client!

 You’ll want to find out what tools they’ve been using, how they’ve measured ROI, what they’ve tried in the past, and what is and isn’t working for them.

-Learning about their sales funnel and buyer’s journey is also helpful in seeing where social media marketing fits into their overall marketing strategy and sales process.
+Learning about their sales funnel and buyer’s journey also helps clarify where social media marketing fits within their overall marketing strategy and sales process.

 These questions will help you get the answers you need: